staircase-dev/piso/docs/user_guide/case_studies/tax.rst

     income.apply(calc_tax)

-This approach is the fastest - approximately 3 times faster than :func:`piso.lookup` - but it does a function to be defined which is relatively cumbersome to implement.
+This approach runs approximately 3 times slower than :func:`piso.lookup`.
+It also requires a function to be defined which is relatively cumbersome to implement.
 This approach becomes increasingly unattractive, and error prone, as the number of tax brackets increases.